CPunch/openpunk/content/pages/cracking-22-yr-old-drm/index.md

 tags: ["ollydbg", "ida", "reverse-engineering"]
 ---

+> EDIT: Others have pointed out that the term "DRM" isn't *exactly* period accurate to this software.
+While what the game does is arguably a less sophisticated DRM implementation, it would have been called 'CD Check' or something similar at the time.
+The difference is negligable and both approaches accomplish the same goal, prevent pirated copies for the duration of sale.

 [Pac-Man: Adventures in Time](https://archive.org/details/pac-man-adventures-in-time) is a game from the year 2000.
 A quite exciting year, after narrowly surviving the Y2K fallout, Hasbro Entertainment published the newest installment of the Pac-Man franchise, Pac-Man: Adventures in Time.
 It's reception was quite good actually, scoring a whopping 79/100 from Metacritic.
 It featured a fairly simple DRM mechanism which helped it from software pirates for it's duration of sale.
 Most likely because pirates didn't really care enough about the game lol.

 ## DRM?
 What DRM?